American Red Squirrels lead solitary lives, and each defends a territory of between 2 and 5 acres from others of the same species and gray squirrels.

 Litters of 3 to 6 hairless young are born after a 33-35 day gestation period.

-In 37-39 days, the young will leave the nest and continue to be fed by the adults.
+In 37-39 days, the young will leave the nest and continue to be cared for by the female.
 By day 45, they will begin finding food themselves.

 The young develop slowly and may remain with the female throughout the summer.